Fentanyl Patch Tolerance, Dependence, and Misuse

 Fentanyl Patch Detox and Rehabilitation

 The fentanyl withdrawal process is uncomfortable, but it’s a necessary first step in overcoming fentanyl patch misuse and addiction.
 Fortunately, withdrawal is not an experience that you will have to go through on your own.
-By partnering with a research-backed recovery center like Zinnia Healing, you’ll get the support and guidance you need to complete the detox process successfully.
+By partnering with a research-backed recovery center like Zinnia Health, you’ll get the support and guidance you need to complete the detox process successfully.

 For fentanyl users, the detox process generally lasts up to two weeks, but the worst symptoms tend to peak within the first few days.
 For those with severe emotional dependence, some symptoms (like drug cravings) can persist for weeks or even months after the initial detox.
 However, no individual will ever have to face these symptoms alone.